sketchy-126/Art-de-gallery/docs/MONGODB_SETUP_COMPLETE.md

 ### Test 3: After Deployment
 1. Deploy backend to Railway/Render
-2. Deploy frontend to Vercel/Netlify
+2. Deploy frontend to GitHub Pages
 3. Admin adds artwork from any device
 4. **All users see changes immediately!** ✅